 It was just the thing I needed to hear.
 I smiled and squeezed his hands, "Thank you, Jean."

 He nodded knowingly then stood up and put his chair away.
 He helped me to my feet, "Keeping busy is the best thing you could do right now.
 Why don't you run up to the attic and make sure it is arranged to your liking," he suggested.
 "Oh, and if there's anything new you might want, perhaps now is a good time to ask - guilt is a powerful motivator," he winked.

 "Huh," I tilted my head and wondered if Papa might indeed feel a little guilty for evicting me from my room.
 "Well, Isolde could use a bed, and I could use a new mirror for myself."

 "Now you are looking on the bright side," he joked.

 We talked a minute more, my spirits greatly improved, then I took his advice and made my way up to the attic.
 It had been cleaned, dusted, polished and aired.
 As I looked around I decided it would not be quite so bad as I had imagined.
 Everything had been arranged as close to my old room as the new space would allow, but I quickly decided that it just wouldn't do.
 I made a mental plan of what I wanted to change then called to the servants to help me with the modifications.

 They were just finishing up when we were all called to dinner.
 I quickly refreshed myself and hurried down to the dining room.
 I was the last to arrive and I felt everyone's eyes on me as I took my seat.
 I smiled at each of them and wondered why they were all watching me.
 Isolde took her place behind my chair and lay down.

-"Vivienne," my father nodded to Isolde, "our guests will be here in a day or two.
-The dining room is no place for a dog."
+"Vivienne," my father nodded to Isolde, "we are having company soon and the dining room is no place for a dog."